2 Pennsylvania State Police Troopers, Pedestrian Killed In Crash Along I-95 In South Philly; DUI Investigation Underway

 PHILADELPHIA (CBS) — Two Pennsylvania State Police troopers and a civilian were struck and killed on I-95 in South Philadelphia overnight.
 The crash happened on the southbound lanes near the Broad Street exit, around 12:40 a.m.
 Monday.

-During a press conference Monday morning, Pennsylvania State Police said 33-year-old Trooper Martin F. Mack and 29-year-old Trooper Branden T. Sisca were responding to a call for a walker on I-95 Southbound.
+During a press conference Monday morning, Pennsylvania State Police said 33-year-old Trooper Martin F. Mack and 29-year-old Trooper Branden T. Sisca were responding to a call of a man walking along Southbound I-95 near the sports complex just before 1 a.m.
 As they were attempting to put the man into custody, a vehicle traveling at a high rate of speed struck all three men.

-READ MORE: 2022 Philadelphia Flower Show Preview: 'In Full Bloom' To Feature Inspirational Learning Gardens, Food Bazaar, And Kids' Cocoon & Play Space
+READ MORE: Philadelphia Judge Orders Mental Health Evaluation For New York MoMA Stabbing Suspect

 PHILADELPHIA COUNTY – The Pennsylvania State Police confirms two Troopers and a civilian were struck and killed on I-95 South in the area of milepost 18 in Philadelphia City at approx. 12:40 a.m.
 More information to follow.